Peter Addyman: Career

-In 1998 he was made an honorary professor at both the University of Bradford in and the University of York.
+In 1998 he was made an honorary professor at both the University of Bradford and the University of York.
 Bradford had previously awarded him an honorary Doctor of Science in 1984, and York a DUniv in 1985.

 Honours

-In 2000 Addyman was appointed a Commander of the Order of the British Empire, and in 2004 a Commander of the Royal Norwegian Order of Merit.
+In the 2000 Birthday Honours, Addyman was appointed a Commander of the Order of the British Empire for services to archaeology.
+In 2004 he was made a Commander of the Royal Norwegian Order of Merit.
 He is a Fellow of the Society of Antiquaries of London (FSA), a position to which he was elected on 2 March 1967.
 In 2015 he was one of four individuals awarded the President's Medal by the British Academy, alongside Darren Henley, Elizabeth Livingstone, and Michael Wood.

 In 2008, Addyman was named an Honorary Freeman of the city of York.
-It is for those who have served York with distinction, or with notable links to the city; others who have received the award include Joyce Pickard, Sir Ron Cooke, and Dame Janet Baker.
+This award is for those who have served York with distinction, or with notable links to the city; others who have received the award include Joyce Pickard, Sir Ron Cooke, and Dame Janet Baker.
 Addyman was given a vellum scroll, and the right to drive three sheep or beasts over the historic Ouse Bridge, and to graze three beasts on Knavesmire in the city.
 As he said when receiving the award, "These are very useful things and I expect to use these prerogatives very soon."

 Sackler Lectures

-In 2012, Raymond Sackler and his wife Beverly endowed a series of lectures in Honour of Norman Hammond.
+In 2012, Raymond Sackler and his wife Beverly endowed a series of lectures in honour of Norman Hammond.
 These lectures are held annually at Peterhouse, Cambridge, UK and are co-hosted by the McDonald Institute for Archaeological Research.

-The first Raymond and Beverly Sackler distinguished lecture in Archaeology in Honour of Norman Hammond was given at Peterhouse on 4 November 2015 by Peter Addyman on "Creating Heritage: Vikings, Jorvik and Public Interest archaeology.
+The first Raymond and Beverly Sackler distinguished lecture in Archaeology in honour of Norman Hammond was given at Peterhouse on 4 November 2015 by Addyman on "Creating Heritage: Vikings, Jorvik and Public Interest archaeology.

 Personal life

-In 1965 Addyman married Shelton "Shelly" Addyman (née Oliver).
+In 1965, Addyman married Shelton "Shelly" Addyman (née Oliver).
 She died on 25 November 2016; the two had met while he was excavating an Anglo-Saxon village in Devon as a research assistant at Queen's University Belfast, and she was a doctoral student from Atlanta, Georgia.
-He has one son, Tom, and one daughter, Sue, in addition to grandchildren Oscar, Oliver, Harry, and Tatiana.
-As recreations Addyman enjoys gardening, watercolours, and travel.
+He has a son and a daughter.